-- a focus on their local and community history and their place within it. - · Their 'roots and identity', including the history of their own family. - To learn more about the way society is organised and structured, for example, how democracy works. - Explicit teaching and embedding of subject specific vocabulary.
+- a focus on their local and community history and their place within it. - Their 'roots and identity', including the history of their own family and community. - To learn more about the way society is organised and structured, for example, how democracy works and has developed over time. - Explicit teaching and embedding of subject specific vocabulary and key concepts.